End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Energy Optimization in real buildings

 \subsection{Optimization}

+After a successful calibration, the metamodel is supposed to have correctly estimated building parameters $\lambda$, enabling it to accurately reproduce the thermal exchanges of the real building, as confirmed by the validation step.

-Once the metamodel is calibrated, we can use it as an accurate simulator for how the building will react to changes in its usage.
-After a successful calibration, all building related variables contained in $\theta_{\mathrm{build}}$ are correctly estimated.
-The parameters $I_k$ associated with the HVAC system can be optimized for a given set of weather data $W_k$.
+The parameters $\psi_k$ associated with the HVAC system can then be optimized for a given set of weather data $\varphi_k$.
 The optimization tasks consists in finding a set a usage related parameters that reduce consumption while keeping the same level of comfort.
 Optimizing energy consumption requires minimizing two conflicting objectives, making it impossible to find a solution that optimize both objectives simultaneously.
-Instead, we search for optimal compromises between energy consumption and comfort, in the form of a Pareto front.
+Instead, we search for optimal compromises between energy consumption and comfort, and plot each proposition to form a Pareto front, see Figure~\ref{fig:pareto}.
+Combinations of energy consumption and comfort are unreachable below the Pareto front, and suboptimal above; we always aim at sampling points at the intersection.
 Indeed, for any such optimal compromise, we can always get a higher level of comfort, for the price of a higher consumption.
-The consumption criteria is the energy load during the month ; the comfort criteria is the gap between indoor temperature and a constant reference temperature $T^*$:
+The consumption criteria is the energy load during the month; the comfort criteria is the gap between indoor temperature and a constant reference temperature $T^*$: